mrahhal/MR.EntityFrameworkCore.KeysetPagination/README.md

     .Take(20)
     .ToListAsync();

-// As noted in several places above, don't forget to reverse the data if we specified a Backward direction:
+// As noted in several places above, don't forget to ensure the data is correctly ordered: keysetContext.EnsureCorrectOrder(users);
-// users.Reverse();
 ```

 `KeysetPaginate` returns a context object that includes a `Query` property.
 This `Query` is what you'll chain more linq operators to and then use to get your data.